cbor-wg/cddl/draft-ietf-cbor-cddl.md

 {{examples}}. {{usage}} discusses usage of CDDL.
 Examples are provided early in the text to better illustrate concept definitions.
 A formal definition of CDDL using ABNF grammar is provided in {{abnf}}.
-Finally, a prelude of standard CDDL definitions available in every CBOR specification is listed in {{prelude}}.
+Finally, a _prelude_ of standard CDDL definitions that is automatically prepended to and thus available in every CBOR specification is listed in {{prelude}}.

 [^_format]: So far, the ability to restrict format choices have not